The Black Virgin of Montserrat, Catalonia

 - The visitor shop has lots of souvenirs, local goodies, and books for browsing

 The museum at Montserrat has a wonderful extensive collection of 1300 paintings, artefacts, and sculpture, both modern and ancient.
 Just a few examples of those that I loved are the ecclesiastical paintings by Tiepolo and Caravaggio, which mingle with more modern art by a long list of renowned painters which include Claude Monet, Camille Pissarro and Alfred Sisley.
 There is also a interesting collection of signed posters by Pablo Picasso.
 The museum truly is a treasure trove of art where art lovers might easily immerse themselves for hours.

-Opening Hours and Prices at Montserrat Museum
+Opening Hours at Montserrat Museum

 The museum is open every day